Siege of US Capitol by pro-Trump mob forces hard questions

 Facebook founder Mark Zuckerberg said “the shocking events of the last 24 hours” make it clear Trump “intends to use his remaining time in office to undermine the peaceful and lawful transition of power.”

+The head of the U.S. Capitol Police Chief Steven Sund faced pressure from Schumer, Pelosi and others in Congress to resign.
+The sergeants at arms of the House and Senate that oversee the police and security at the complex are also expected to be removed.

-The head of the U.S. Capitol Police defended his department’s response to the storming of the Capitol, saying that officers had “acted valiantly when faced with thousands of individuals involved in violent riotous actions.”
+Sund defended his department’s response to the storming of the Capitol, saying that officers had “acted valiantly when faced with thousands of individuals involved in violent riotous actions.”

-Chief Steven Sund, in his first public comment on the mayhem, said in a statement that rioters “actively attacked” Capitol police and other law enforcement officers with metal pipes, discharged chemical irritants and “took up other weapons against our officers.”
+In his first public comment on the mayhem, Sund said in a statement that rioters “actively attacked” Capitol police and other law enforcement officers with metal pipes, discharged chemical irritants and “took up other weapons against our officers.”

-It was “unlike any I have ever experienced in my 30 years in law enforcement here in Washington, D.C.,″ said Sund, a former city police officer.
+It was “unlike any I have ever experienced in my 30 years in law enforcement here in Washington, D.C.,” said Sund, a former city police officer.

 But Washington Mayor Muriel Bowser quickly called the police response “a failure.”